• Mental Health

 • Electronically-delivered CBT (eCBT) was as effective as traditional CBT and also cheaper and more accessible.9

-• CBT delivered over the internet showed promise in helping people with depression or bipolar disorder increase behavioral activation.10
+• Online CBT showed promise in helping people with depression or bipolar disorder increase behavioral activation.10

 • Online therapy shows promise with anxiety and depression as well as PTSD.11